ahmadnajmi90/nexscholarsys/docs/FEATURES.md

 This feature allows users to find relevant people on the platform using natural language queries.

 -   **Purpose**: To intelligently connect students with supervisors, or academicians with potential collaborators, based on research interests.
+-   **Enhanced by Hierarchical Skills**: The new 3-level skills taxonomy (Domain → Subdomain → Skill) provides more precise matching capabilities by allowing the AI to understand exact expertise areas and create better semantic embeddings.
 -   **User Roles**:
     -   Students can search for Supervisors.
     -   Academicians can search for Students or Collaborators (other academicians).
--   **UI**: `resources/js/Pages/AIMatching/Index.jsx`.
+-   **UI**: `resources/js/Pages/AIMatching/Index.jsx` with integrated skills filtering using the hierarchical structure.
 -   **Backend Logic**:
     -   `AIMatchingController.php`: Handles the search requests.
-    -   `EmbeddingService.php`: Generates vector embeddings from user profile text (bio, research interests) using OpenAI's `text-embedding-3-small` model.
+    -   `EmbeddingService.php`: Generates vector embeddings from user profile text (bio, research interests, hierarchical skills) using OpenAI's `text-embedding-3-small` model.
     -   `QdrantService.php`: Stores the embeddings in a Qdrant vector database and performs similarity searches.
 -   **Workflow**:
     1. A user submits a search query (e.g., "machine learning for medical imaging").
     2. The query is converted into a vector embedding.
     3. Qdrant finds the user profiles with the most similar embeddings.
-    4. The matched profiles are returned and displayed to the user.
+    4. The matched profiles are returned and displayed to the user with hierarchical skills prominently featured.
-    5. For each match, a request is sent to `GPT-4o` to generate a personalized "insight" explaining why the match is relevant, often referencing specific research interests or publications.
+    5. For each match, a request is sent to `GPT-4o` to generate a personalized "insight" explaining why the match is relevant, often referencing specific research interests, publications, or skill alignments.
 -   **Key Models**: `Academician`, `Postgraduate`, `Undergraduate`.
 The embeddings themselves are stored in Qdrant, not the primary database.

 ### Postgraduate Program Recommendations